 Thus, let’s consider the question of how to design the goal system of a superintelligent machine without using moral terms.

 What does desirism say about this problem?
 It says that humans have extremely strong reasons for action to design the goal system of a superintelligence such that it does not lead to the sudden extinction of the human species.
 It also says that people have strong reasons to condemn those who are trying to develop a self-improving artificial intelligence without first seriously considering all the ways in which such action could lead to the extinction of the human species.
-It also says that people have strong reasons to praise those who are trying to think clearly about such things, and those who donate to the Singularity Institute for Artificial Intelligence and to the Future of Humanity Institute at Oxford, the two organizations who are working the most on this problem.
+It also says that people have strong reasons to praise those who are trying to think clearly about such things, and those who donate to the Machine Intelligence Research Institute and to the Future of Humanity Institute at Oxford, the two organizations who are working the most on this problem.

 But desirism says more than this – something that some people would count as an “advantage” over what is currently the most developed plan for developing the goal system of a superintelligent machine: Coherent Extrapolated Volition.

 Coherent Extrapolated Volition is a plan for building a ‘Seed AI’ that is capable of extrapolating human values to estimate what we would value “if we knew more, thought faster, were more the people we wished we were, had grown up farther together; where the extrapolation converges rather than diverges, where our wishes cohere rather than interfere; extrapolated as we wish that extrapolated, interpreted as we wish that interpreted.”

 This is perhaps more promising that designing the singleton’s goal system according to the most progressive moral values of our time.
 After all, imagine what would have happened had we needed to design a singleton’s goal system with the most progressive values of 500 years ago!
 Not a pretty thought.